Israel Decides on New Trainer Aircraft (updated)

-Jun 10, 2008 15:43 EDTIn November 2005, Israel’s Ministry Of Defense (GOI/MOD) announced its interest in replacing the IAF “Zukit” (“Thrush,” an upgraded 1950s-era Fouga Magister) basic training aircraft with a new trainer.
+In November 2005, Israel’s Ministry Of Defense (GOI/MOD) announced its interest in replacing the IAF “Zukit” (“Thrush,” an upgraded 1950s-era Fouga Magister) basic training aircraft with a new trainer.
 The Zukit’s high fuel and maintenance costs, and low mission capable rates were all creating issues.
 The intent was to execute this program using an RFI concept, including a comprehensive test and evaluation phase of candidate aircraft, which would then be taken into account during a potential RFP stage.
-This page of the Israeli Ministry of Defence site has full details and associated document regarding this RFI.

-Israel is typically secretive about its defense undertakings, and nothing was heard for a long while.
-Possible candidates included the IAI/ATG Javelin, Romania’s IAR-99C Soim, and possibly even the Czech L159 Albatros, which remains on the market at an excellent price.
-Now a winner has been announced, and it’s “none of the above.”
-The lure of using American aid dollars instead of hard currency, combined with advertised operating economies, appears to have decided the competition in favor of an American entry…
+Israel is secretive about its defense undertakings, and nothing was heard for a long while.
+Possible candidates included the IAI/ATG Javelin, Romania’s IAR-99C Soim, and possibly even the Czech L159 Albatros, which remained on the market at an excellent price.
+The winner?
+“None of the above.”
+The lure of using American aid dollars instead of hard currency, combined with advertised operating economies, eventually decided the competition in favor of an American-built turboprop: Hawker Beechcraft’s T-6A Texan II, which is used in this same role by the US military.

 Contracts and Key Events